M

 Want more resources to help keep your tech safe and accountable?
 Check out Gospel Tech on YouTube.
 We’ve got resources like:

-Article by Sutherland
+Article by Nathan Sutherland

 Nathan is the co-founder of Gospel Tech and a former teacher.
 He's married to his best friend, Anna, and is dad to three kiddos.
 His passion is seeing families set free—and is committed to proclaiming the good news of Jesus.